Golubac: History

-It was a stronghold called Cuppae during Roman and Early Byzantine times (1-6th century) and turned into a city (Columbria) in 554/5 AD.
+It was a stronghold called Cuppae during Roman and Early Byzantine times (1-6th centuries) and turned into a city (Columbria) in 554/5 AD.

 Archeological sites include the remnants of one of Roman Emperor Trajan's tables near Trajan's Bridge, found along his road through the Danube's Iron Gates; and the Roman fortress Diana.
 Golubac fortress, 4 km downstream, is from the 14th century and also of interest.
-The fortress was the scene of a battle against the Turks in 1428, where the Polish knight Zawisza Czarny was captured and executed by the Turks.